Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENT SETUP

 \subsubsection{Semi-Synthetic Datasets}

-We generate synthetic datasets with user feedback to train our interference representation-based estimation module as existing work~\cite{dai2022doubly}.
+We generate synthetic datasets with user feedback to train our interference representation-based estimation module.
 We adjust the propensity for observing the feedback to ensure that the generated data aligns as closely as possible with the characteristics of real-world data.

 The propensity for observing the feedback in the factual world has three characteristics: (1) the propensity is highly related to the user's individual interests; (2) the propensity has randomness; (3) the propensities \wrt two user-item pairs connected on a social network are related.
 Therefore, we set the propensity for observing the feedback as $\alpha_1 p_1 + \alpha_2 p_2 + \alpha_3 p_3$, where $p_1$, $p_2$, and $p_3$ are the propensity \wrt the user's individual interests, randomness, and the number of \textit{the interfered user-item pairs} (\ie connected user-item pairs that both feedback is observed $\sum_{(u,i)\in\mathcal{D}}|\{(u^\prime, i)\mid u^\prime \in \mathcal{N}_{u}, (u^\prime, i)\in\mathcal{D}\}|$), respectively. $\alpha_1$, $\alpha_2$, $\alpha_3$, $p_1$, $p_2$, and $p_3$ are constrained to $0 \leq \alpha_1, \alpha_2, \alpha_3, p_1, p_2, p_3 \leq 1$ and $\alpha_1+\alpha_2+\alpha_3=1$.
 We adjust $|\mathcal{D}|$ and $\alpha_3$ to ensure the semi-synthetic dataset matches the real-world dataset in terms of the number of observed user-item pairs with feedback and the number of the interfered user-item pairs.